chris-alexander/portfolio/README.md

-# FreeCodeCamp Zipline: Build a Personal Portfolio Webpage
+# Personal Portfolio Webpage

+This is my personal portfolio webpage created for one of the Zipline challanges of the (FreeCodeCamp)[http://www.freecodecamp.com] curriculum.

+It was originally created on CodePen but I have migrated it to github pages to practice using git, and learn how to use gulp.